ranstotz/data-eng-nanodegree/project_02/README.md

 To begin the project, data from the project workspace in the Jupyter notebook was compressed via tar and gzip and transferred it onto my local machine.
 Additionally, I installed Apache Cassandra and ran the local instance.
 The Python notebook was converted to a standard Python file (.py) for development.

+All Python development is located in the `src/etl.py` file.
+All raw data is in `data/`.

 ### Development

 This project required the creation of an ETL: pipeline to collect and consolidate data from multiple CSV files into a single CSV file for consumption.
-This file was saved as `event_datafile_new.cvs`.
+This file was saved as `event_datafile_new.csv`.
 Once the data was pre-processed, three queries were provided.
 A table was designed per each query.
 The queries were as follows:

     1.)
 Give me the artist, song title and song's length in the music app history that was heard during sessionId = 338, and itemInSession = 4.